DrDonk/OC4VM/docs/notes.md

 >
 > So for example, a user with a 6-core processor should use these `Replace` values: `B8 06 0000 0000` / `BA 06 0000 0000` / `BA 06 0000 0090` / `BA 06 0000 00`

-Which gives these values when correclty base64 encoded:
+Which gives these values when correctly base64 encoded:

 | Cores | 10.13/10.14              | 10.15/11.0              | 12.0/13.0               | 13.3+                   |
 |-------|--------------------------|-------------------------|-------------------------|-------------------------|